-As the Church celebrated the feast of the Lord’s baptism yesterday, my mind returns to a pilgrimage to the Holy Land I made a few years ago.
+As the Church celebrates the feast of the Lord’s Baptism this weekend, my mind returns to a pilgrimage to the Holy Land I made a few years ago.
 One of the highlights of the trip was a visit to the banks of the River Jordan, where Jesus was baptized by John all those years ago.
 During our visit to the Jordan, we renewed our baptismal promises.
 It was a very memorable and spiritual experience that brought home to me a number of important truths about who I am as a baptized Christian.
-Here I would like to single out just one of those truths that is truly good news for everyone who has been immersed in the waters of baptism: Because of our baptism, our lives have meaning.
+Here I would like to single out just one of those truths that is truly good news for everyone who has been immersed in the waters of Baptism: because of our Baptism, our lives have meaning.

 There is broad agreement that a lack of meaning in human lives creates a crisis of identity and purpose.
 This point was powerfully argued by Victor Frankl in his book Man’s Search for Meaning, where he observed that those who had the greatest chance to survive the horrors of Auschwitz were those who could find meaning in their suffering.
 As Frankl pithily puts it: “The person who has a why to live for can bear with almost any how.”
 Having survived the concentration camp, Frankl went on to successfully develop a therapy known as “Logo Therapy” based on helping people find meaning in their lives and thus reasons to live.